jndiogo/sibila/README.md

 ## Examples

-The examples are meant do show what you can do with Sibila: structured data extraction, classification, summarization, etc.
+The examples show what you can do with local or remote GPT models in Sibila: structured data extraction, classification, summarization, etc.

 [Check them here](examples/readme.md).
 More are coming.